joabara/Iridium-Crypto-Trader/README.md

     --------------------------------------

-What this readout shows is that the BTC/USD bot was able to accumulate around 17,000 USD worth of BTC by making some smart trades and only spending a net of 9,300 USD.
-The bot, on paper, was able to double its asset value by adding 8,500 USD in value.
+What this readout shows is that the BTC/USD bot was able to accumulate around 25,000 USD worth of BTC by making some smart trades and only spending a net of 9,000 USD.
+The bot, on paper, was able to double its asset value by adding 5100 USD in value.

 However, this would not be a true performance readout.
 It is important to note that during this time period, the price of BTC/USD did increase quite drastically.
 We need to able to compare the performance of the strategy vs the holdout (i.e if we didn't do anything).

-In conclusion, the algorithm was able to create ~ 2,000 USD in net value, an incremental improvement rate of about 20%.
+In conclusion, the algorithm was able to create ~ 1482.68 USD in net value, an incremental improvement rate of about 20%.

 #### Resilience to Decreasing Prices

 We validate the algorithm's robustness by see how algorithm return rate is affected by a drop in price.
-In this example, we will look at a USDT/ETH trading bot.
-Since the price of ETH in USD has gone up significantly in the past few weeks, the price of USDT in ETH will have gone down.
+In this example, we will look at a USDT/BTC trading bot.
+Since the price of BTC in USD has gone up significantly in the past few weeks, the price of USDT in BTC will have gone down.

 ```python